regi18/offset-chiper/README.md

 # offset-chiper
-Decode and Encode text by changing each charachter by the given offset
+Decode and Encode text by changing each char by the given offset